mcchannigan/react-help-screen/src/assets/body.md

 > #### IT Policies
 > All UH staff should familiarize themselves with the IT policies of the University of Hawaii.
 You can view these policies at [http://www.hawaii.edu/infotech/policies/](http://www.hawaii.edu/infotech/policies/).

+{help-select-site}

 ## Creating a Profile

+The first time you log into the sece system you will be prompted to create a profile.
+If you transfer to a new job, be sure to update your profile.

+{help-profile-1}

+{help-profile-2}

+## Home Tab

+{help-main}

+# Creating, Managing, and Advertising Jobs